-- D. Non-Firefighter employers (e.g., paramedics) who are hired on and after the ratification date of the agreement succeeding the agreement which expired June 30, 2018, shall be sent, at the City's expense, to a Fire Academy of the Fire Chief's choosing within one (1) year of the employee's date of hire. - 18.2 The City will post the opportunity for fire fighters to be trained as paramedics, along with the notification that any fire fighters so trained will not be paid as paramedics until they permanently are so appointed. - a.
-The list for appointment to paramedic shall not exceed five fire fighters. - b.
-Fire fighters who apply to be on the list of five positions and who already have State paramedic certification will be placed on the list if no other fire fighter with more seniority applies to go to school.
-Fire fighters who are attending department sponsored paramedic school will reserve the next position on the list based first on their date of graduation and second on department seniority. - In the event the list is filled when a fire fighter graduates from paramedic school, he/she shall be placed on the list, when an opening occurs, according to department seniority. - c.
+- d.
+Non-Firefighter employers (e.g. paramedics) who are hired on and after the ratification date of the agreement succeeding the agreement which expired June 30, 2018 shall be sent, at the City's expense, to a Fire Academy of the Fire Chief's choosing within one (1) year of the employee's date of hire. - 18.2 The City will post the opportunity for fire fighters to be trained as paramedics, along with the notification that any fire fighters so trained will not be paid as paramedics until they permanently are so appointed. - a.
+Fire fighters who apply to be on the list and who already have State paramedic certification will be placed on the list if no other fire fighter with more seniority applies to go to school.
+Fire fighters who are attending department sponsored paramedic school will reserve the next position on the list based first on their date of graduation and second on department seniority. - In the event the list is filled when a fire fighter graduates from paramedic school, he/she shall be placed on the list, when an opening occurs, according to department seniority. - b.
 Fire fighters who apply and who do not have paramedic certification will be provided the opportunity for the required training.
-A minimum of two fire fighters will be permitted to attend City-paid training at any one time if they are senior to anyone on the list of five.
-If more than two fire fighters apply, the applicants will